jwyang/jwyang.github.io/_pages/about.md

 Hi, I am a senior researcher in [Deep Learning Group](https://www.microsoft.com/en-us/research/group/deep-learning-group/) at Microsoft Research, Redmond, directed by [Dr. Jianfeng Gao](http://research.microsoft.com/en-us/um/people/jfgao/).
 My research interests span in computer vision, vision & language and machine learning.
 More specifically, my primary researches are about structured visual understanding at different levels and how to leverage it for intelligent interactions with human through language and environment through embodiment:

-* **Computer Vision**: Modeling structure inductive bias at multi-image, single-image and single-object levels for effective deep clustering, scene graph generation and object classification, respectively
+* **Computer Vision**: Introudcing structure inductive bias at multi-image, single-image and single-object levels for deep image clustering, scene graph generation and object classification.

-* **Vision and Language**: Leveraging (symbolic) scene graph structure for grounded image captioning, visual question answering and generation.
+* **Vision and Language**: Leveraging object detections and (symbolic) scene graph structure for grounded image captioning, visual question answering and generation.

-* **Embodied AI**: Learning moving strategies for a simulated agent to perceive objects' semantic label, amodal location and mask in a 3D synthetic environment.
+* **Embodied AI**: Learning active moving strategies for a simulated agent toward a fine-grained understanding (semantic labels, shapes, etc) of objects in 3D environments.

 I believe, by integrating fine-grained structural information, we can achieve better yet interpretable, grounded and robust multi-modality intelligent systems.